Black, white, blue, brindle

 While the Great Golden Dane might have the stature and build to be a watchdog, its loving and sociable nature makes it better suited as a companion animal.
 A gentle giant breed with hearts of gold, they’re more apt to lick someone silly than run them off!

-If you’re thinking about adding one of these lively and energetic pups to your home, read on to find out more about what to expect out of life with a Great Golden Dane.
+If you’re thinking about adding Great Dane Golden Retriever mix to your home, read on to find out more about what to expect out of life with a Great Golden Dane.

 Great Golden Dane Puppies – Before You Buy…

 Choosing to bring a dog into your life is a big decision, and one that shouldn’t be taken lightly.
 As with every designer dog breed, the best way to get to know a Great Golden Dane is by understanding its parent breeds – in this case, the Great Dane and Golden Retriever.
 Let’s look at each of these in more detail, before covering the Great Golden Dane’s unique combination of their attributes.